JanSimek/parcel-homework/README.md

 mvn clean test
 ```

-## Notes
+## System requirements

-This software was developed and tested on Arch linux using OpenJDK 14.
-However, it should run fine on any other platform with Java 8+.
+This software was developed on Arch linux and tested on Windows using OpenJDK 11.